Updated on August 24, 2022

 The manner in which you divide your marital property can have serious tax implications that can be difficult for you to predict.

-Assets like retirement accounts – although they are in one spouse or the other’s name – can include marital property (especially if the account has increased in value over the course of your marriage).
+Although they are in one spouse’s name, assets like retirement accounts can include marital property, especially if the account has increased in value over the course of your marriage.

 Because the demarcation line between marital and separate property can easily be eroded, determining what is marital property and what is separate property can be a very complicated task.